A message from our founder:

 This being said, when it comes to artificial Christmas trees, there is a huge difference between Frontgate vs. Balsam Hill.
 Here are some of the things you may want to consider:

-Frontgate on the other hand is a very large, well-known catalog retailer.
+Frontgate, a Cornerstone company and subsidiary of HSN, on the other hand is a very large, well-known catalog retailer.
 You probably receive their catalogs (they will mail 83 million this year) and see them in SkyMall when you fly.
-They sell thousands of different product categories in the home décor and outdoor markets and are owned by Cornerstone, a subsidiary of HSN (Home Shopping Network).
-Altogether, the company is a $3 billion dollar enterprise.
+They sell thousands of different product categories in home décor and outdoor markets.

 A common question that’s asked is where Balsam Hill trees are made.
 Each of our Balsam Hill Christmas trees is conceived by our internal team in California, designed by our designers, and prototyped in our R&D center in China before they are made by hand in China.
 I still serve as our lead Christmas tree designer, and I have personally been involved with the design of each and every Christmas tree that we’ve developed since I founded the company in 2006.